 The Minor in Innovation and Design equips students with ways of thinking, creating, and intervening in problems in the world in a way that invites collaboration and ethically engages communities.
 Students will participate in iterative cycles of design thinking, a generative and creative problem solving approach that places the human experience at the heart of its process.
 The Minor will draw on methods and theoretical perspectives from the human sciences and the design disciplines.

 Students from all majors in the university are encouraged to enroll.
 Different perspectives will be leveraged through a collaborative teaching and learning model.
 To further UW Tacoma’s urban-serving mission, students will engage in design projects that link them to pressing issues of the community.
-The global framework will extend such engagement to vibrant projects across the world.
+The global framework will extend such engagement to projects across the world.

 Features of the Minor

-These features were iteratively developed with students, advisors, and employers in design research sessions:
+These features were iteratively developed with students, advisors, and employers in design research sessions.
+Students may expect to:

-- Portfolio: develop a portfolio of your work to share what you have learned with future employers
+- Develop a portfolio of their work to share with future employers.

-- Ethics and Justice: use design to intervene in problems in an ethical way.
-Explore issues of design justice.
-Consider how design can intervene to make positive changes in the world around us.
+- Use design to intervene in problems in an ethical way.
+Explore issues of design justice and consider how design can intervene to make positive changes in the world around us.

 The Minor consists of five 5-credit courses named below, including two core courses (5 credits each), a practicum (taken twice, 5 credits each), and an elective course (5 credits).
 The Minor will be scheduled so that it can be completed in one or two years depending on student schedules.

 TWRT 350 Principles of User-Centered Design.
 No prerequisite (5 cr) – offered Fall 2021, Winter 2022

 This course introduces practices of user-centered design.
 Students work in teams to identify a design problem and explore possible solutions through iterative research and design.
 A simplified design cycle and a small but powerful toolbox of research and design methods are employed.
 Students will manifest their design ideas using a range of communicative genres.
 This course is a common entry point for the Minor, and encapsulates and functions as a microcosm of the Minor as whole.